mblayman/mattlayman.com/content/understand-django/2021-02-22-test-your-apps.md

 of a web app
 to display it to a user.

-The most obvious client for web app is a web browser, but there are plenty of other client types out there.
+The most obvious client for a web app is a web browser, but there are plenty of other client types out there.